sendgrid/docs/source/User_Guide/Setting_Up_Your_Server/smtp_ports.md

 Outbound connections for emails sent via SendGrid utilize opportunistic encryption using TLS.
 When we deliver your message to its recipient we will attempt to negotiate a TLS connection with the recipient’s mail server.
 If successful, we send using TLS.
 If not, a plain connection is used.

+When sending through SendGrid's SMTP Relay, you can [add custom SMTP headers]({{root_url}}/API_Reference/SMTP_API/index.html) to control how your email is sent and what information is included.

-If you are having issues with your hosting company allowing any sort of SMTP connection, please try sending your email through our [Web API]({{root_url}}/API_Reference/Web_API/index.html) instead of over SMTP.
+If your host will not allow any sort of SMTP connection, please try sending your email through our [Web API]({{root_url}}/API_Reference/Web_API/index.html) instead of over SMTP.